Want To Promote A Healthy Brain? Don’t Skip B6

 - Some cases of depression and arthritis

-It is also part of a regimen used to treat high blood homocysteine levels along with folate (B9) and vitamin B12.
-Memory loss, diabetes, asthma attacks, high blood pressure, attention deficit-hyperactivity disorder (ADHD), kidney stones, lung cancer, acne and atherosclerosis may also be alleviated with vitamin B6 supplementation as it can help in lowering an elevated homocysteine level; particularly in combination with B12 and folate.
+B6 is also part of a regimen used to treat high homocysteine levels along with folic acid and vitamin B12.
+Memory loss, diabetes, asthma attacks, attention deficit-hyperactivity disorder (ADHD), kidney stones, lung cancer, acne and atherosclerosis may also be alleviated with vitamin B6 supplementation usually paired with the other B vitamins, as they lower one’s homocysteine level, which should be measured as part of routine blood testing.

 Today’s Health Topics